Marathon Best Settings Guide: Video, Graphics, Controller and Audio Tweaks

 Best Marathon Settings (Key Takeaways)

-If you want the quickest setup, copy these core picks first.
-They give you a clean image, stable FPS, and responsive inputs.
+If you want the fastest possible setup, these are the first settings you should copy.
+They give you a clean image, stable FPS, and low input delay.

 • Fullscreen + V-Sync Off